fsuleman2/project0/readme.md

 ```
 sydsulmn7@gmail.com
 ```
-Also i am aware that the application is yet to be properly optimized and the tests to be written.
+Also i am aware that the application is yet to be properly optimized.
 I will update the application soon along with all the appropiate features that i want to integrate in the application in future.

   # License
 [MIT](https://choosealicense.com/licenses/mit/)